-Full 802.11 a/g/n/ac wireless network coverage is available.
+Full 802.11 a/g/n/ac/ax wireless network coverage is available.
 Instructions on configuring a laptop for the MSU wireless network, eduroam, are available on the ITS website at servicedesk.msstate.edu/eduroam.
 Also, alternative wireless network authentication methods are available for consumer devices, such as gaming consoles, in residence halls.
-Instructions on configuring consumer devices for the MSU wireless network are available on the ITS Service Desk website.
+Instructions on configuring consumer devices for the MSU wireless network are available on the ITS Service Desk website at servicedesk.msstate.edu/msu3.